jake-w-liu/RadiationPatterns.jl/README.md

 The directivity value.

 ## Examples

-Please go to the example folder for more illustrations.
+Please refer to the example folder for more illustrations.